tylerdgenius/flight-data/README.md

 # Virgin Atlantic ~ Flight Information Display

+Here's an example project for Virgin Atlantic Holidays, in a way that best represents what we are looking for in candidates for this role.
+Please spend no more than 2 hours improving this application.
+What you improve is up to you.
+Perhaps it needs more tests, or additional functionality.
+Let your imagination go wild and show us your best side!

 ## Rules
-You can write the application in any language you see fit, bearing in mind that its sole intention is to showcase your skills for the applied-for position.

-In addition you should adhere to the following conditions:

-1) It must be easy to run using libraries & tools commonly available on a development machine.
-1) Clear instructions for how to build and run the application should be included within the code, e.g. `README.md`
 1) The code must be your own work.
-If you have a strong case to use a small code snippet of someone else's e.g. a boilerplate function, it must be clearly commented and attributed to the original author.
+If you have a strong case to use a small code snippet of someone else's work, e.g. a boilerplate function, it must be clearly commented and attributed to the original author.
-1) The flight data cannot be changed, and must be loaded from the CSV file, so it can easily be replaced with another file.
+2) The flight data cannot be changed, and must be loaded from the CSV file, so it can easily be replaced with another file.
-1) You must include any unit tests you think are appropriate.
+3) You must include any unit tests you think are appropriate.
-1) Give consideration to performance - particuarly under load.
+4) You are not allowed to add any additional dependencies to the project - make use of what's been provided.
+5) Identify intentional gaps in the code by looking for `//FIXME - applicant to complete` and provide either solutions or improvements.

 ## What it should do
 The application should allow the user to select or input any date, of any year, resulting in the display of flights on that day, displayed in chronological order -- a Flight Information Display.

-The interface can be web-based, command-line or otherwise, but as already mentioned, you should choose the approach you feel demonstrates your expertise and suitability for the position.

 ## Supplying your code
 Please **create and commit your code into a public Github repository** and supply the link to the recruiter for review.
 Your code should compile and run in one step.

 ## Supporting Data
-The [flight data](flights.csv) is a simple comma-separated file containing the following:
+The [flight data](Desktop/back-end-test/src/main/resources/flights.csv) is a simple comma-separated file containing the following:

 | Departure Time | Destination | Destination Airport IATA | Flight No | Sun | Mon | Tue | Wed | Thu | Fri | Sat
 | :--- | :--- | :--- | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: |